wwivbbs/docs/docs/install/win.md

     CONFIG.DAT NOT FOUND.
     Perform initial installation?

 Type Y & wwivconfig will install all the files need & create all the directories.
-You will then be prompted for the SysOp password.
-The default password is SYSOP.
+You will also be prompted for the SysOp handle, real name, and password.

 You will then see the main wwivconfig screen.